Chicago Medical Expenses Lawyers

 Trust an Experienced Chicago Workers’ Compensation Attorney

 With decades of collective experience, our team has the knowledge and resources to devote to your case.
 We take the time to develop a personal relationship with each and every one of our clients.
-Since 1995, we have obtained more than $250 million in workers’ compensation trial awards and settlements.
+Since 1996, we have obtained more than $750,000,000 in Workers' Compensation trial awards and settlements.

-Call Leonard Law Group at (312) 487-2513 to learn more about your legal options.
+Call Leonard Law Group at (312) 487-2513 or fill out our online contact form.

 Section 8(a) of the IL Workers’ Compensation Act

-Section 8(a) of the Illinois workers' compensation act governs the payment of causally related reasonable and necessary medical expenses.
+Section 8(a) of the Illinois Workers' Compensation act governs the payment of causally related reasonable and necessary medical expenses.
 This benefit allows the injured worker to seek treatment from two doctors independent of any referrals from one another as well as doctors or therapists in the chain of referral from these two doctors.